City Brain

 City Brain (sometimes treated as an improper noun by sources and rendered as city brain; 城市大脑 (chéngshì dànǎo)) is a software system that utilizes artificial intelligence and data collection for urban management.
 Developed by Chinese tech company Alibaba Group, the City Brain systems have been adopted by local governments throughout the country as well as in Kuala Lumpur, the capital of Malaysia.
 Currently, these systems are mostly used for traffic management, but they have been used and expanded to cover other needs as well.
 City Brain systems have been promoted as making cities "smarter" and improving their residents' quality of life.
 However, the systems have also faced criticism for issues relating to privacy, cost, and their use of surveillance.

 History and overview

 The first City Brain system was announced and developed in 2016 by Alibaba Cloud for its home city of Hangzhou.
 First aiming to curb the city's high level of traffic congestion, it was initially "given control" of traffic lights in Xiaoshan District, where it increased traffic speed by 15%.
 This led to its adoption by the rest of the city in 2017, where it has seen praise for continuing to reduce congestion and aiding first responders to travel faster.
 In addition to traffic light management, the system also analyzes camera feeds to detect accidents and alert authorities.
 In the following years, many other local governments in China sought their own such systems.
+It was expected that the City Brain system would provide other public services, like fire control.
+It is Alibaba's computing arm, Alibaba Cloud, that launched the 2.0 version of the ET City Brain system in 2018, is not related to the Alibaba e-commerce site.
+It was, however, launched in Hangzhou, which is the headquarters of Alibaba's offices, before it was launched in Malaysia and its capital city, Kuala Lumpur.

+In Hangzhou, the City Brain was first introduced as a pilot project in 2016 by Alibaba.
+It initially started in real-time traffic management on roads like Shixin Road.
+The system used AI technology of Alibaba Cloud to analyze citywide video and infrastructure data.
+It was also used to adjust traffic lights and dispatch public resources; early tests reportedly improved traffic flows by about 3% or 5% and up to 11% in some areas.
+In 2018 Hangzhou expanded its pilot program into a broader city platform and later Alibaba later launched City Brain 2.0 that covered 420 kilometers, more than 1,300 traffic lights and thousands of monitoring cameras.
+The upgrade also linked traffic officers through mobile alerts for fast response to incidents.